 SADE ACHEBE REPORTING FROM PLANET RUBIACEAE; A WORLD OF AUTOMATED COFFEE PLANTATIONS GONE AWRY…

-Reports from insiders say the man CoffeaCorp put in charge of their largest supply station has lost control.
-I asked my source more about the man personally, but I wasn’t given an answer.
-I learned only he produces more tons of beans than any other 4 Viceroys combined, and he drinks exclusively XXX-FRENCH~R74 SMALL BATCH coffee.
+Reports from these insiders say the man CoffeaCorp put in charge of their largest supply station has lost control.
+I asked my source more about the man personally, but I wasn’t given an answer, only disillusioned silence.
+I did learn he produces more tons of beans than any other 10 Viceroys combined, and he drinks exclusively XXX-FRENCH~R74 SMALL BATCH coffee.

 Perhaps the most toxic, mind altering, caffeinated coffee humanity has ever crafted.
 A single ground bean contains the same amount of caffeine as a shot of espresso, as well having the same hallucinogenic effect as small magic mushroom cap.
 The bean is outlawed on Earth and most other exoplanets.

-Kurtz is the Viceroy of New Conilon, an expansive Economic Freedom Zone over 153,000 square miles large consisting of farms, small villages, and winding supply routes.
+Kurtz is the Viceroy of New Conilon, an expansive Economic Freedom Zone over 153,000 square miles, consisting of farms, small villages, and winding supply routes.
 The fertile region produces enough coffee beans to caffeinate the entire population of Earth for centuries.

-New Conilon’s estimated export reached 2.9 Trillon cups of coffee last Earth year, helping CoffeaCorp bank a reported 10 Trillion USNA Greenback Coins.
+New Conilon’s estimated export reached 2.9 trillion cups of coffee last Earth year, helping CoffeaCorp bank a reported 10 trillion USNA Greenback Coins.
 Speaking with locals as I traversed the busy city of Robusto, I grew too buzzed on lattes and flat whites to absorb any more fear mongering about Kurtz.
-It was time to find the man and get his side of the story.
+It was time to find the Viceroy.

-Did he release a genetically designed plague eliminating whole populations of competing villages?
+I needed to know if certain rumors were true.
+Did he release a genetically designed plague eliminating whole populations of competing villagers?
 Did he really put all those severed heads, human and non-human alike, on spikes?

 The only place in Robusto to launch a Balloonship is Suleyman Aga Aeroport.
-After paying three times the normal rate because I didn’t book a month in advance, I was able to commission a ship of my own.
-Payments had to be made to the pit crew preparing our launch as well.
+After paying three times the normal rate, because I didn’t book a month in advance, I was able to commission a ship of my own.
+Off the books payment had to be made to the pit crew preparing our dirigible launch as well.
 Suleyman Aga Aeroport is luxurious inside, gold ceilings, holo displays everywhere, and an old fashion flipboard click clacking to display arrival and departure times.

 I was headed to New Conilon’s Inner Station.
-Lifting off above the morning commute as automated workers arrived in automated vehicles, the city below became as hectic as my mind.
+Lifting off above the coffee stained clouds and morning commute as automated workers arrived in automated vehicles the city below became as hectic as my mind.

 WIKIPEDIA INTERLUDE::: Robusta is easier to care for and has a greater crop yield than C. arabica, so is cheaper to produce.
 Roasted Robusta beans produce a strong, full-bodied coffee with a distinctive earthy flavor, but usually with more bitterness than Arabica due to its pyrazine content.
 Since Arabica beans are believed to have smoother taste with less acidity and a richer flavor, they are often considered superior, while the harsher Robusta beans are mostly used as a filler in lower-grade coffee blends.
 However, the powerful flavor can be desirable in a blend to give it perceived “strength” and “finish”, noticeably in Italian coffee culture.
 Good-quality Robusta beans are used in traditional Italian espresso blends, at about 10–15%, to provide a full-bodied taste and a better foam head (known as crema).
 It is besides used as a stimulant, diuretic, antioxidant, antipyretic and relieves spasmodic asthma.
 But I digress.

-Following some harvester androids back into the market square I ate a heavy lunch of synthetic steak cooked in a coffee bean rub, enjoyed a coffee fruit cocktail, and immediately after set about the task of salvaging my Balloonship and preparing my questions for Viceroy Kurtz.
+Following some harvester androids back into the market square I ate a heavy lunch of synthetic steak cooked with a coffee bean rub, enjoyed an alcoholic coffee fruit cocktail, and immediately after set about the task of salvaging my Balloonship and preparing my questions for Viceroy Kurtz.

 Rebuilding and retrofitting The Pirate’s Knob took 10 days.
 An excruciating wait.
-Parts were droned in from all corners of Rubiaceae, Customs Officials had to be bribed, and robotic repairman were leased to complete the reconstruction.
+Parts were drone delivered from all corners of Rubiaceae, Customs Officials had to be bribed, and robotic repairman were leased to complete the reconstruction.